support@moving2europe.eu

 A Work Permit in Albania is an official authorisation issued by the government that allows a foreign national to work legally for a specific employer.

-It includes details such as your employer’s name, job position, and duration of employment.
+It includes details such as your employer’s name, job title, and employment duration.
 Without this permit, you cannot legally begin work or apply for a long-stay visa.

 Issuing Authority